 - a.
 Vegetation: In terms of the damage to plants caused by air pollution, forests could be damaged and agricultural area recording poor growth and yield.
-This could be caused by the sulphur dioxide (SO2) and hydrogen fluoride (HF) from stationary sources.
-Plant damage could also result from mobile sources including automobiles (Chen, Goldberg and Villeneuve, 2008) - b.
+This could be caused by Sulphur Dioxide $(SO{2(g)})$ and hydrogen fluoride (HF) from stationary sources.
+Plantdamage could also result from mobile sources including automobiles (Chen et al., 2008) - b.
 Wildlife- Toxic pollutants in the air, or deposited on soils or surface waters, can impact wildlife in a number of ways.
 Like humans, animals can experience health problems if they are exposed to sufficient concentrations of air toxics over time.
 Studies by Odilara et al., (2006) show that air toxics are contributing to birth defects, reproductive failure, and disease in animals.
 Persistent toxic air pollutants (those that break down slowly in the environment) are of particular concern in aquatic ecosystems.
-These pollutants accumulate in sediments and may bio magnify in tissues of animals at the top of the food chain to concentrations many times higher than in the water or air (Chen, Goldberg and Villeneuve, 2008).
+These pollutants accumulate in sediments and may biomagnify in tissues of animals at the top of the food chain to concentrations many times higher than in the water or air (Chen et al., 2008). - c.

-- c.
 Crop and forest damage: Air pollution can damage crops and trees in a variety of ways.
 Ground-level ozone can lead to reductions in agricultural crop and commercial forest yields, reduced growth and survivability of tree seedlings, and increased plant susceptibility to disease, pests and other environmental stresses (such as harsh weather).
 As described above, crop and forest damage can also result from acid rain and from increased UV radiation caused by ozone depletion (Bhatia, 2006) - d.
 Ozone depletion: Ozone is a gas that occurs both at ground -level and in the Earth's upper atmosphere, known as the stratosphere.
 At ground level, ozone is a pollutant that can harm human health.
 In the stratosphere, however, ozone forms a layer that protects life on earth from the sun's harmful ultraviolet (UV) rays.
-But this "good" ozone is gradually being destroyed by man-made chemicals referred ozone-depleting substances, including to as chlorofluorocarbons, hydrochloro-fluorocarbons, and halons.
+But this "good" ozone is gradually being destroyed by man-made chemicals referred ozone-depleting to as substances, including chlorofluorocarbons, hydrochloro-fluorocarbons, and halons.
 These substances were formerly used and sometimes still are used in coolants, foaming agents, fire extinguishers, solvents, pesticides, and aerosol propellants.
 Thinning of the protective ozone layer can cause increased amounts of UV radiation to reach the Earth, which can lead to more cases of skin cancer, cataracts, and impaired immune systems.
 UV can also damage sensitive crops, such as soybeans, and reduce crop yields (Rao, 2006).

 e.
-Visibility degradation: The light from the sum deteriorates its being absorbed and scattered due to aerosols; absorption by air pollutants and water vapour; scattering by airborne particles, among others.
-The main cause of visibility degradation due to air pollution are aerosol and gasses in the atmosphere, but the visibility conditions can differ greatly due to atmospheric condition such as humidity; the optical characteristics of the target; and the strength and distribution of the light at the time in question.
+Visibility degradation: The main cause of visibility degradation due to air pollution are aerosol and gasses in the atmosphere, but the visibility conditions can differ greatly due to atmospheric condition such as humidity; the optical characteristics of the target; and the strength and distribution of the light at the time in question.
 When air pollution is severe, the atmosphere appears to be coloured (Sodhi, 2005).

-Preventive Measures/ Sustainable solutions to air Pollution Problems
+2.5 Preventive Measures/Sustainable solutions to air Pollution Problems